-- 4.1.1 The production site shall be registered with, or approved by, the site's appropriate authority.
-Documented reports from the appropriate authority shall be made available and held on file for inspection. - 4.1.2 The brewery shall be registered with HMRC and with the AWRS (except when it sells only from the 'brewery gate').
+4.1.1 The production site shall be registered with, or approved by, the site's appropriate authority.
+Documented reports from the appropriate authority shall be made available and held on file for inspection.

 4.2 External Areas and Product Security